 Five templates corresponding to the default privilege set of the built-in groups.
 This option is however only available when granting privileges to a group.

 When granting a custom access level configuration, you can save time by selecting the preset configuration closest to the access level set you want to grant, and then editing the desired privileges.
 The Preset drop-down menu then indicates:

 You want the members of a group to only be able to edit sources and fields.
 You therefore select the Minimal access preset configuration, click the Content services in the menu on the left, and then select the Edit access level for Sources and Fields.

 You want the members of a group to be able to edit resources of the Usage Analytics, Machine Learning, and Search services and view the resources of other services.
 You therefore select the Full access preset configuration and then, for the domains of the Content and Organization services, change the access levels from Edit to View.

 If you don’t have all the privileges in the preset you select, the missing privileges can’t be applied to the group.
 To fully apply a preset, you must have the same or a higher access level for each domain, as the access levels you can grant depend on the access level you have yourself (see Confirm Your Options).

-If you have the privilege to view all sources, you can’t grant the Edit all or Custom access levels on the Sources domain to an API key or group.
+For example, if you have the privilege to view all sources, you can’t grant the Edit all or Custom access levels on the Sources domain to an API key or group.
 Your only options are therefore View all and No access.